raphaelletseng/Identifying_Clickbait/README.md

-# Article_Classification_fibbin_bib
+# Using Article Headlines and Content to Identify Clickbait

-Miya and Jacob and Raph make a thing
+An NLP model capable of detecting sensationalist headlines and clickbait articles, built using the Webis Clickbait Corpus 2017 dataset.